Mercedes-Benz Force Charge 0% Hybrid Battery

 - Pull the hood release and open the hood.

 - Locate the jump-start terminals for the low-voltage system (12 volts).
-For example, you will have to remove the cap on Mercedes-Benz S-Class to access the positive post.
+For example, you must remove the cap on the Mercedes-Benz S-Class to access the positive post.

 – Another option is to connect the external power source, such as jumper cables from a running car, directly to the main 12-volt battery (the manufacturer may not recommend this method, but we have been able to use it successfully). - Connect the red clamp of your 12-volt charger to the positive post.